-Keeping your audience interested is as simple as INVOLVING them.
-And, there are a ton of ways to do that.
-Here’s a list that will help you think of more ways:
+Keeping your audience interested is as simple as INVOLVING them, and there are a ton of ways to do that.

 #1 Rule – ALWAYS, ALWAYS, KEEP IT POSITIVE.
 NEVER INSULT ANYONE!!
 (Do I have to say this?
 Yes.
 It bears repeating and reminding.)

 Ok, now here’s a list of engagement techniques:

 The most interesting thing happens when you keep your audience INVOLVED.
 The more involved they are, the better they will perceive you as a speaker!
 All because you made your presentation meaningful to them.
 You weren’t just lecturing and doing a monologue.